YasmineBB/ceramics-studio-platform/README.md

 #### Student Profile

-I would like to implement the ability for users to view each others profile and wanted to do so in this project but didn't have enough time.
+I would like to implement the ability for users to view each others profile and wanted to do so in this project but couldn't due to time constraints.
 I also wanted to provide the user with the ability to delete their profile but haven't yet for the same reason.
 However, these are things I plan to implement going forward.

 #### Classes